optisyscs/optisys-linux-admins/README.md

 # optisys-linux-admins
-Repostory setup mainly for all cohorts
+Repository setup mainly for all training cohorts